MarkHoeber/tools-tech-syllabus/README.md

-# Syllabi for Middlesex CC
+# Tools and Technlogies for Techanical Writers - Middlesex Community College

-Repo to store Sphinx projects for MCC
+This repository contains the syllabus for this class.

-Use Issues page
+Students should use Issues page for questions and discussion.

+## Build Project

+## Submit Changes